aemonge/alicia/docs/README.rst

 To see the full list of features, and option please refer to `alicia --help`

-* Download common torchvision datasets.
+* Download common torchvision datasets (tested with the following):
+    - MNIST
+    - FashionMNIST
+    - Flowers102
+    - EMNIST
+    - StanfordCars
+    - KMNIST and CIFAR10
 * Select different transforms to train.
-* Train, test and predict using different custom-made and torch-vision models (SqueezeNet, AlexNet, MNASNet)
+* Train, test and predict using different custom-made and torch-vision models:
+    - SqueezeNet
+    - AlexNet
+    - MNASNet
 * Get information about each model.
 * Compare models training speed, accuracy, and meta information.
-* Tested with MNIST, FashionMNIST, Flowers102.
-* View results in the console, or with matplotlib.
+* View test prediction results in the console, or with matplotlib.
+* Adds the network training history log, to the model.
+To enhance the info and compare.
+* Supports pre-trained models, with weights settings.
+* Automatically set the input size based on the image resolution.

 References
 -----------------------------------------------